 d.
 People change into new clothes and shoes

 What are your family’s New Year’s traditions?
-Share with us how you plan to welcome 2018!
+Share them with us! #LittlePassports

 Answers: 1) b, 2) d, 3) a, 4) d, 5) c, 6) d